Soldiers' Voices: "I can do anything"

-BERKELEY, Calif For Emily Yates, the worst part of serving in Iraq with the U.S. Army was the loss of control.
+BERKELEY, California For Emily Yates, the worst part of serving in Iraq with the U.S. Army was the loss of control.

-Yates, now a 29-year-old student at the University of California, Berkeley, was sent twice to Baghdad, serving as a public affairs specialist, military journalist and photographer with the 3rd Infantry Division.
+Yates, now a 29-year-old student at the University of California, Berkeley, was sent twice to Baghdad, serving as a public affairs specialist, military journalist and photographer with the 2nd Brigade, 3rd Infantry Division.

 Her first stint in Iraq stretched from June 2005 to January 2006; her second was from March 2007 to May 2008.
 She signed up in the hopes of getting training for a career in journalism, but found herself unable to leave on schedule when the military's "stop-loss" policy forced her to extend her service.